AnayMehrotra/Ranking-with-Implicit-Bias/README.md

 ## Running Simulations
-To run the simulations, inside the `simulations` folder, execute
+To run the simulations, inside the `experiments` folder, execute
 ```
 python experiments.py
 ```
-To generate other additional plots in the paper, inside the `simulations` folder, execute
+To generate other additional plots in the paper, inside the `experiments` folder, execute
 ```
 python jee2009-additional-figs.py
 python semantic-scholar-additional-figs.py